snowflakedb/native-apps-templates/streamlit-python/app/README.md

 # Snowflake Native App - Add

-This is a sample Snowflake Native App that add two numbers using Streamlit and Python.
+This is a sample Snowflake Native App that adds two numbers using Streamlit and Python.